Junior Golf: Area linksters place in Winter Classic

 Mimi Burton of Austin won with a 3-over 147 (76-71).
 She was followed by Sarah Reed of Midland (73-76—149), Nirjara Gulhane of Cedar Park (75-75—150), Lauren Madson of Mansfield (76-77—153) and Wenyue "Sonia" Hao of Dallas (76-77—153).
 There were 20 golfers in the division.

-Garland’s Sam Jenkins captured his first LJT win by carding a 6-under 138 to win the 15-18 Division.
+Garland’s Sam Jenkins captured his first LJT win by carding a 6-under 138 to capture the 15-18 Division.
 He had rounds of 71 and 67.

 Jenkins was followed by: 2, David Martinez, Houston (68-72—140); 3, Tate Littman, Mansfield (71-70—141); T4, Preston Stout, Richardson (72-70—142); T4, Jayden Song, Plano (71-71—142); and T4.
 Trenton Mierl, Austin (71-71—142).